 And it is consciousness that changes the game here.
 This is where an ecological theory of change18, as archetype, enables a more deliberate and considered practice of meeting change and guiding it more in directions of our own choosing.
-We cannot impose change on nature, or human nature, but only work with it.
-In other words, through conscious insight and learning, not only can we anticipate
+We cannot impose change on nature but only work with it.
+In other words, through conscious insight and learning, we not only can anticipate the effects

-16 See Barefoot Guide to Working with Organisations and Social Change, pages 29 to 32. http://barefootguidecontent.weebly.com/barefoot-guide-1.html the effects these forces may have on our lives and ecosystems, but we can work with them, dynamically, to shape change in the directions we have some choice over.
-By dynamically we mean through a responsive learning approach that humbly appreciates that nothing is guaranteed!
+16 See Barefoot Guide to Working with Organisations and Social Change, pages 29 to 32. http://barefootguidecontent.weebly.com/barefoot-guide-1.html these forces may have on our lives and ecosystems, but we can work with them to shape change in the directions we have some choice over.